adampiskorski/pyconza-regbot/README.md

 - FEATURE_WAFER_SYNC: The regular syncing of data with Wafer
 - FEATURE_QUICKET_SYNC: The regular syncing of data with Quicket
 - FEATURE_YOUTUBE: For syncing YouTube channels
+- FEATURE_REPOST_ANNOUNCE: For re-posting message as a bot in the announcements channel

 ## Run